 Competitors may clean, butcher and marinade the lamb elements in advance but prime cooking must be carried out on the day.
 The sourcing and provenance of the lamb is also important.

 Finally, Paul and his team of judges are looking for a dessert of the competitor’s choice focusing on strawberries and cream.
 Judges will be searching for the best use of this seasonal classic with ‘flair, innovation and creativity’.

-This year’s heats will take place at Sheffield College on 15 June and at Westminster College on 22 June.
-Ten chefs will advance to the National Chef of the Year Final, which will take place at The Restaurant Show on 29 September 2020.
+In August judges will announce the final ten who will compete in the National Chef of the Year Final, which will take place at The Restaurant Show on 29 September 2020.

 The current National Chef of the Year, Steve Groves, commented: “Winning the National Chef of the Year is an incredible honour and one of my proudest moments.
 For me, it's the UK's top chef competition and the chefs associated with this event are the shining lights of our industry.
 The connections I made throughout and since the competition are invaluable and have been a real boost to my career.”

 This year the age bracket for The National Chef of the Year was extended to chefs who are 26-years-old or younger as of 29 September 2020.
 Competitors can come from all areas of the hospitality business including hotels, restaurants, pubs, contract caterers and the public sector.